US questioned for inaction over illegal Israeli colonisation of Palestine

 The State Department had expressed concerns over several denials of Palestinian-Americans in the previous years.
 However, many Palestinian nationals or dual nationals continue to be denied entry to Israel via Ben Gurion International Airport in Tel Aviv.

-Tags: usa, washington, Israel, usa diplomacy, Palestine, israël palestine, netanyahu, violence, violence israel, violence palestine, jerusalem, israel diplomacy, Esra Kaymak Avci, Hebron, usa Islam, Corey Blackman, israeli annexations, Ümit Dönmez, washington dc, israel segregation, israel racism, israel xenophobia, israel trade, palestine israel, west bank, israel west bank, colonisation, israel colonisation, israel army, usa middleeast, usa israel, palestine history, palestine diplomacy, usa partners, palestine colonisation, Jerusalem Islam, israel gaza, israel human rights, israel detainees, israel police, israel history, Tel Aviv, avigdor lieberman, israel killing, israel police killing, Esra Kaymak Avcı, mark toner, israel military, usa trade, palestine republic, israel government, ben gourion airport, Esra Kaymak , benjamin netanyahu, israel middle east, israel settlements, occupied territories palestine, two state solution, boycott israel, boycott israel colonisation, us state departement
+Tags: usa, washington, Israel, Palestine, israël palestine, netanyahu, violence, violence israel, violence palestine, jerusalem, israel diplomacy, Esra Kaymak Avci, Hebron, usa Islam, Corey Blackman, israeli annexations, Ümit Dönmez, washington dc, israel segregation, israel racism, israel xenophobia, israel trade, palestine israel, west bank, israel west bank, colonisation, israel colonisation, israel army, usa middleeast, usa israel, palestine history, palestine diplomacy, usa partners, palestine colonisation, Jerusalem Islam, israel gaza, israel human rights, israel detainees, israel police, israel history, Tel Aviv, avigdor lieberman, israel killing, israel police killing, Esra Kaymak Avcı, mark toner, israel military, usa trade, palestine republic, israel government, ben gourion airport, Esra Kaymak , benjamin netanyahu, israel middle east, israel settlements, occupied territories palestine, two state solution, boycott israel, boycott israel colonisation, us state departement